-“Putting into play” is a series that aims at illuminating how you design engaging and motivating experiences in games based on how our thinking, learning, and emotions interplay.
-In three concluding parts on meaning-making, covering cognitive aspects of narrative game design, I will fulfill a promise to show how you think when setting the core pillars intended to engage players’ senses and perception.
+“Putting into play” is a series that aims to shed light on how to design engaging and motivating game experiences by exploring the interplay between our thinking, learning, and emotions.
+In the final three parts of the series, covering cognitive aspects of narrative game design, I will fulfil a promise to show how you think when setting the core pillars intended to engage players’ thoughts and feelings.

 Four years ago, I initiated Putting into play when I got hold of an article showing seven grades of causal cognition (Gärdenfors, Lombard, 2017) and how we think of causes in terms of forces across space and through time.